EciStg/order-placement/stock/README.md

 ![img](../images/stock-class-diagram.puml.png)

--   **reference:** an identify function that relates an entity to an actor. a reference is [optional] when describing the stock request and [required] when describing an item in the collection
+-   **code:** software facing identity function; used to identify the object to a software system
 -   **name:** [optional] name of the stock request or stock item
 -   **description:** [optional] description of the stock request or stock item
 -   **remarks:** [optional] human to human communication
+-   **reference:** an identify function that relates an entity to an actor. a reference is [optional] when describing the stock request and [required] when describing an item in the collection
+-   **itemsCount:** [optional] if there is only one item in the request. [required] if there is more than one item in the request
+-   **items:** the goods or services being ordered. [optional] if there is only one item in the request. [required] if there is more than one item in the request
 -   **location:** [optional] when a good or service is being ordered for a specific asset the location tells you exactly where to find the asset
+-   **billTo:** [optional] the person or organization that will be invoiced for goods and services
 -   **buyer:** [optional] the person or organization inquiring about goods and services
--   **consumer:** [optional]the person or organization the buyer is acting for
+-   **consumer:** [optional] the person or organization the buyer is acting for
 -   **shipTo:** [optional] the location of where purchases will be sent or services provided. also may include location contact information
+-   **seller:** [optional] the person or organization providing goods and services to buyers and consumers
 -   **when:** [optional] date and time when the request was placed.
 Documentation for the JSON [date string](https://json-schema.org/understanding-json-schema/reference/string.html#dates-and-times).
 -   **whenExepcted:** [optional] when the buyer expects the good or service to be delivered.
 Documentation for the JSON [date string](https://json-schema.org/understanding-json-schema/reference/string.html#dates-and-times).
 -   **make:** [optional] make of the good being ordered or serviced